verbb/formie/packages/docs/browser/behavior/javascript-events.md

 });
 ```

-#### The `formie:module:date-picker:init` event
+#### The `formie:module:date-picker:init` Event

-The event that is triggered after the date-picker module has initialized and attached its picker instance.
+The event that is triggered after the date-picker module has initialised and attached its picker instance.

 ```js
 document.addEventListener('formie:module:date-picker:init', (event) => {